purestorage/pso-csi/README.md

 ## Installation

-PSO can be deployed via an Operator or from the Helm chart.
+PSO can be deployed from the Helm chart.
+Looking for legacy FlexVolume driver and older version CSI driver?
+Check [here](https://github.com/purestorage/helm-charts).

-### PSO Operator

-PSO has Operator-based install available for both its FlexVolume plugin and CSI plugin.
-This install method does not need Helm installation.

-The Pure Flex Operator is supported for OpenShift and Kubernetes (note that the Flex driver is deprecated in favour of the CSI driver)

-Pure Flex Operator is the preferred installation method for FlexVolume on OpenShift version 3.11.
-The CSI Operator should be used for OpenShift 4.1 and 4.2.

-**Note** Use the CSI Helm install method for OpenShift 4.3 and higher with the adoption of Helm3 in OpenShift.

-For installation, see the [Flex Operator Documentation](./operator-k8s-plugin/README.md#overview) or the [CSI Operator Documentation](./operator-csi-plugin/README.md#overview)..

 ### Helm Chart

-**pure-k8s-plugin** deploys PSO FlexVolume plugin on your Kubernetes cluster - the Flex Driver is now deprecated

-**pure-csi** deploys PSO CSI plugin on your Kubernetes cluster.
+**pureStorageDriver** deploys PSO CSI plugin on your Kubernetes cluster.

 #### Helm Setup